mlswg/mls-protocol/draft-ietf-mls-protocol.md

 in the LeafNode MUST present a set of identifiers that is acceptable to the application for the removed participant.

-* Zero or more PreSharedKey proposals.
+* Zero or more PreSharedKey proposals

-* No other proposals.
+* No other proposals

 Proposal types defined in the future may make updates to the above validation logic to incorporate considerations related to proposals of the new type.